cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

 Context: \> libraries so that in python we can easily apply context for clouds \> and virtual machines on a block of statements

-Command Shell: \> so that we can similar to matlab and other shells execute multiple \> commands
+Command Shell: \> so that we can similar to MatLab and other shells execute multiple \> commands

-REST Services: \> so that we can access the features form other programming \> environments and different programming languages.
+REST Services: \> so that we can access the features from other programming \> environments and different programming languages.

-Parallel Services: \> so that we can issue commands in parallel and manage virtual \> machines in a multi cloud environment.
+Parallel Services: \> so that we can issue commands in parallel and manage virtual \> machines in a multi-cloud environment.

 ## Configuration